cyle/myself/projects/fairuse.md

 Emerson College IT, ITG, Media Services, and the Library got together to think of ways to better represent the struggle of Fair Use (see: use of copyright works in educational institutions) to Emerson faculty.
 The result was this site, which has information alongside a "Fair Use Utility" designed to help anyone go through a proper Fair Use analysis.

-The project is going to be presented at NERCOMP in Providence, RI in 2013.
+The project was presented at NERCOMP in Providence, RI in 2013.
+It also might be used by Yale for their faculty.

 ## My Role in the Project